 Want to learn more about the nonprofit sector?
 Ready to engage in purposeful governance as an educated board member?
-Then register one for our upcoming BoardsWork! full-day trainings.
+Then register for one of our upcoming BoardsWork! full-day trainings on March 21 or April 24, 2018.
 Benefits include:

 - Comprehensive understanding of board roles and responsibilities